Einkorn Sourdough Bread

 The second rise will take about 90 minutes from start to finish, with the oven preheating in the final hour.

-After the dough has rested for 30 minutes in the banneton, place your dutch oven into the oven on the second to lowest rack.
+After the dough has rested for 30 minutes in the banneton, place your Dutch oven on the second-to-lowest rack of the oven.

-NOTE: The dough will have risen about 1 to 2 inches in the banneton when it is ready to bake.
+NOTE: When it is ready to bake, the dough will have risen about 1 to 2 inches in the banneton.

 Turn the dough out onto a piece of parchment paper and use a lame or sharp razor to score the top of the dough.